stevenchen3/dots/memory-mapped-io/README.md

 ```

 And this is not caused by insufficient heap or direct memory allocation to the Java process.
 It
-turns out that our system uses low-level system call (i.e., `mmap`) to map pages in the file system
+turns out that our system uses low-level system call (i.e., `mmap(2)`, see `man 2 mmap`) to map
-to memory in the user space achieve read and write access to large number of relatively large files
+pages in the file system to memory in the user space achieve read and write access to large number
-whose size does not fit into memory either.
-So the operating system will use virtual memory
+of relatively large files whose size does not fit into memory either.
+So the operating system will
-technique.
-One way of calling `mmap` to achieve memory-mapped file I/O is via the following Java
+use virtual memory technique.
+One way of calling `mmap(2)` to achieve memory-mapped file I/O is via
-libraries:
+the following Java libraries:

 ```java
 import java.io.File;